mmikowski/powercss/README.md

 ## TODO
 ### Enhance implemented capabilities
 - setVsheetList: add mixin\_map opt
-- setMetasheetObj: add mixin\_map opt
+- setCascadeObj: add mixin\_map opt
-- enableMetasheetObj: disable other pcss sheets
+- enableCascadeObj: disable other pcss sheets
+- setMixinMap( |global,cascade,vsheet|, asset\_id, mixin\_map )

 ### Planned future capabilities
 - nodejs support, especially with nodeunit-b
 - CSS string output for debugging and regression testing
 - timestamp-based minimal processing
 - force full rerender on request (for debug purposes)
-- getMixinMap( global or metasheet or vsheet, id )
+- getMixinMap( global or cascade or vsheet, id )
-- setMixinMap( global or metasheet or vsheet, id, mixin\_map )
 - delVsheetList
 - getVsheetList
-- delMetasheetObj
+- delCascadeObj
-- getMetasheetObj
+- getCascadeObj

 ## Contribute!
 If you want to help out, like all jQuery plugins this is hosted at